ihategfw/teletrans/README.md

 - Real-time translation of messages.
 - Supports multiple languages.
-- Uses OpenAI and DeepL for translation.
+- Uses OpenAI and DeepLX/Azure for translation.
 - Configurable source and target languages.
 - Command mode for enabling/disabling translation and setting languages.